2023 Waste-to-Energy Technical Assistance for Local Governments Announced

 Organic food waste.
 Photo courtesy of iStock

-The U.S Department of Energy’s Bioenergy Technologies Office (BETO) and the National Renewable Energy Laboratory (NREL) have launched the next phase of the organic Waste-to-Energy (WTE) Technical Assistance for Local Governments.
+The U.S Department of Energy’s Bioenergy Technologies Office (BETO) and the National Renewable Energy Laboratory(link is external) (NREL) have launched the next phase of the organic Waste-to-Energy (WTE) Technical Assistance for Local Governments(link is external).

-Food waste, wastewater sludge, and other organic matter represent significant environmental, economic, and social sustainability challenges for municipalities.
+Food waste, wastewater sludge, and other organic matter represent significant environmental, economic, and viability challenges for municipalities.
 Given that these waste streams require local solutions to various aspects of their management or disposal, this technical assistance program provides municipalities with the most relevant data to help with decision making.
 The data from this program can help communities evaluate the most sensible end-uses for their waste, such as repurposing for: on-site heat/power, transportation fuels, nutrient recovery, or other options.
 BETO will provide subject matter assistance to municipalities on topics, including:

 • Waste resource information